shaack/svjs-svg/README.md

-# ShLib Svg
+# SVjs-Svg

-SVG tool with loading sprites from external files.
+A simple SVG-tool, can load sprites from external files.
 Written in ECMA 6 vanilla JS (uses StealJS to compile).

-Fast, small, no runtime dependencies. (< 100 lines of code)
+**Fast, small, no runtime dependencies.** (< 100 lines of code)

 Examples in [index.html](index.html) and [index.js](index.js)